fbpx

 I’m so excited for you!
 There are a lot of things that no one tells you before planning a Hawaii trip.

-I’ve been going to Hawaii for vacations since I was a kid and there are some really important things that people need to know about before they go on their first trip.
+I’ve been going to the Hawaiian islands for vacations since I was a kid and there are some really important things that people need to know about before they go on their first trip.

-So, let me break down the most crucial things I think travelers should know before planning their first Hawaii vacation.
+So, let me break down the most crucial things I think travelers should know before planning their first Hawaii visit.

 You will learn about what it takes to plan a Hawaiian vacation from start to finish including flights, hotels, activities, and more.